LLMO Definition

 Why LLMO Matters

-When a potential customer asks ChatGPT "What's the best project management tool?", the AI doesn't show a list of links - it makes direct recommendations.
-If your brand isn't mentioned, you've lost that customer before they ever visited your website.
+The data above reflects a structural shift in B2B research behavior.
+When a potential customer asks ChatGPT "What's the best project management tool?", the AI doesn't show a list of links — it synthesizes its knowledge and names specific brands.
+If your brand isn't in that synthesis, you've lost the buyer before they ever visited your website.

 How LLMs Decide What to Recommend